marselgray/canvas_webgl/README.md

 npm install canvas-sketch-cli -g

+## Open the browser
+canvas-sketch sketch.js --open

 ## Scaffold a new 'sketch.js' file and open the browser
-canvas-sketch sketch.js --open
+canvas-sketch sketch.js --new --open